-11.14.03 Part-Time I (PTI) Benefits
+11.14.03 Part-Time I (PTI) and Short-Term 40 (ST40) Benefits

-- A. IMRF participation is extended to all PTI employees (mandatory). - B. Complimentary usage (or memberships) of the following facilities will be provided to all PTI employees based upon availability: - 1) Seascape Aquatic Center (employee and immediate family)
+- A. IMRF participation is extended to all PTI employees (mandatory). - B. ST40 employees receive the same benefits as PT1 except they will not be enrolled in IMRF. - C. Complimentary usage (or memberships) of the following facilities will be provided to all PTI employees based upon availability: - 1) Seascape Aquatic Center (employee and immediate family) - 2) Bridges of Poplar Creek Country Club (employee only): - greens fees and driving range usage on weekdays and after 1:00 p.m. on weekends and holidays. - complimentary post-mix soda (a de minimis fringe benefit) and a 50% discount on food and other non-alcoholic beverages (excluding special events, programs, or parties).

-- 2) Bridges of Poplar Creek Country Club (employee only): - greens fees and driving range usage on weekdays and after 1:00 p.m. on weekends and holidays. - complimentary post-mix soda (a de minimis fringe benefit) and a 50% discount on food and other non-alcoholic beverages (excluding special events, programs, or parties). - 50% off reservations of TopTracer usage or free walk-on usage. - 3) Triphahn Center and Ice Arena: complimentary employee membership and open skate - 4) Willow Recreation Center: complimentary employee membership - 5) The Club at Prairie StoneTM: complimentary employee membership - 6) Dog Parks - C. A recreation program discount of 20% will be given for PTI employees and their immediate family members. - D. Immediate family members receive 20% discount on facility memberships (Triphahn Center, Willow Rec Center, and The Club at Prairie Stone). - E. Paid Time Off (PTO) will be extended to all PT1 employees based upon the employee's years of service in a PT1 position as outlined in the chart below on anniversary date.
+- 50% off reservations of TopTracer usage or free walk-on usage. - 3) Triphahn Center and Ice Arena: complimentary employee membership and open skate - 4) Willow Recreation Center: complimentary employee membership - 5) The Club at Prairie StoneTM: complimentary employee membership - 6) Dog Parks - D. A recreation program discount of 20% will be given for PTI employees and their immediate family members. - E. Immediate family members receive 20% discount on facility memberships (Triphahn Center, Willow Rec Center, and The Club at Prairie Stone). - F. Paid Time Off (PTO) will be extended to all PT1 employees based upon the employee's years of service in a PT1 position as outlined in the chart below on anniversary date.

 Employees should limit use of unpaid time off to a maximum of 40 hours per calendar year.
 Failure to do so may jeopardize the possibility of being scheduled for future hours.
-PT1 employees will accrue PTO based on months of service outlined below and they may carry over a maximum of one-half of the PTO time earned to the following year.
-Compensation will not be granted for any unused time.
+PT1 employees will accrue PTO based on months of service outlined below and they may carry over a maximum of one-half of the PTO time earned from anniversary date to anniversary date.
+Compensation will be granted for any unused time only upon separation from the District.